 - On the Choose your marketing channel screen, select the Push campaign channel.

-- Under Choose Notification type, select Standard push.
+- Under Choose Notification type, select the push type:

-- Under Choose platform, select All Platforms.
-If you need to create a platform-specific campaign, select the individual platform.
+- Under Choose platform, All is selected by default.
+If you need to create a platform-specific campaign, select the individual platform(s).